John P. Reitmeyer - Shipfitter 2nd Class - USS Juneau

 Skilled in metal-working like his

 older brother John, Leo was assigned as a shipfitter.
-He was aboard the
+A naval Shipfitter's

-Medusa on that fateful December morning, the day that will live in infamy,
+the USS Medusa on that fateful December morning, the day that will live in

-and witnessed first-hand the Japanese attack that prompted America's entry
+infamy, and witnessed first-hand the Japanese attack that prompted America's

 The Repair Ship USS Medusa (AR-1)